Editor's Note: This fact check was reviewed and corrected on June 9, 2023.

 Of course, "In Pizza We Trust" was not the only punny pizza slogan to get caught up in this conspiracy.
 Similar rumors were also circulated about shirts bearing slogans such as "Wanna Pizza Me?" a play on the tough guy phrase, "Do you want a piece of me?" as illustrated in the following outtake video from "Seinfeld":

 Claims that these T-shirts are in anyway related to pedophilia are based solely on the fact that they include the word "pizza."
 But this train of thought quickly derails when you consider the fact that pizza is one of the most popular foods in the world.
+It is a fact that pizza symbolism and the phrase "cheese pizza" are sometimes used as coded references to child pornography and pedophilia, but it's patently absurd to assert, without supporting evidence, that any given reference to pizza connotes those things.

 The Eye of Providence